-- The Northern are to visit the Samaritan village at Mount Geriszim and learn more about the Samaritan people whose history dates back to the Roman era.
+- The Samaritan village at Mount Geriszim and learn more about the Samaritan people whose history dates back to the Roman era.

-- The Balata refugee camp close to the old city of Nablus and Sebastia, full of rich history and ancient sites of worship, to gain insight into the complex Palestinian refugee issue in the area.
+- The Balata refugee camp and the close-by old cities of Nablus and Sebastia are full of rich history and ancient sites of worship, yet are prime destinations to gain insight into the complex Palestinian refugee issue in the area.

 - The Dead Sea to float in the salt waters, 400 metres below sea level.

-On what is called the ‘Dual Narrative Tour’ in Hebron, this will be a chance to explore both perspectives on the Israeli-Palestinian conflict in a place that is one of the four holy cities in Judaism and a sacred place in Islam.
-I will spend the morning in ‘H2’ the Jewish ‘settlers’ area and the largest city in the West Bank and the afternoon in ‘H1’, the Palestinian area.
+On what is called the ‘Dual Narrative Tour’ in Hebron, this is your chance to explore both perspectives on the Israeli-Palestinian conflict in a place that is one of the four holy cities in Judaism and a sacred place in Islam.
+I spent the morning in ‘H2’ – the Jewish ‘settlers’ area and the largest city in the West Bank – and the afternoon in ‘H1’, the Palestinian area.

-With a jam-packed itinerary and a LOT to learn, I can’t wait to get to Israel and The West Bank to show how independent travel in the region is safe, accessible and a means from which to gain a new perspective on a country negatively blasted by our media.
-This really will be a chance to do what I love best – EXPLORING, learning and changing perceptions!
-Watch this space…
+Travel to Israel and the West Bank and see how independent travel in the region is safe, accessible and a means from which to gain a new perspective on a country negatively blasted by our media.

-Backpacker Becki is working in partnership with Tourist Israel and Abraham Tours, who planned an itinerary based on personal interests as well as what will work best with the ethics of this website.
-Abraham Hostels is kindly supporting my stay in Jerusalem and facilitating my accommodation elsewhere.
+I worked in partnership with Tourist Israel and Abraham Tours, who planned an itinerary based on personal interests as well as what will work best with the ethics of this website.
+Abraham Hostels kindly supported my stay in Jerusalem and facilitated my accommodation elsewhere.

-I am not visiting Israel with a political agenda and nor do the parties I am working with operate with one.
+I did not visit Israel with a political agenda and nor did the parties I worked with operate with one.
 All opinions will remain my own.